Skip to content

 The AsyncStorage plugin needs an additional bit of global configuration, giving it the instance of AsyncStorage.

-import { configureObservableSync } from '@legendapp/state/sync'
+import { configureSynced, syncObservable } from '@legendapp/state/sync'

-import { ObservablePersistAsyncStorage } from '@legendapp/state/persist-plugins/async-storage'
+import { observablePersistAsyncStorage } from '@legendapp/state/persist-plugins/async-storage'

 import AsyncStorage from '@react-native-async-storage/async-storage'